Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Experiments

 First, compared to the representations from scratch, both Point-MAE-SN and Point-MAE-Zero demonstrate \textbf{\emph{visually improved separation}} between different categories in the latent space.
 For example, this is evident in the red and light blue clusters on ModelNet40 and the blue and light blue clusters on ScanObjectNN.
-This indicates the effectiveness of self-supervised 3D representation learning via masked auto-encoding.
+This highlights the effectiveness of masked auto-encoding for self-supervised 3D learning.

 Second, when comparing representations after fine-tuning, both Point-MAE-SN and Point-MAE-Zero show \textbf{\emph{much less clear separation}} between categories in the latent space.
 This raises the question of whether high-level semantic features are truly learned through the masked autoencoding pretraining scheme.